glamstack/gitlab-sdk/README.md

 #### Using Dot Notation for Nested Array Attributes

 If you only want to return a string, you can use dot notation when using the pluck method.
-You can also use dot notation with most other collection methods include [where](https://laravel.com/docs/10.x/collections#method-where) and [groupBy](https://laravel.com/docs/10.x/collections#method-groupBy) methods.
+You can also use dot notation with most other collection methods including [where](https://laravel.com/docs/10.x/collections#method-where) and [groupBy](https://laravel.com/docs/10.x/collections#method-groupBy) methods.

 ```php
 $issue_titles_authors = collect(ApiClient::get('projects/' . $project_id . '/issues')->data)